Why we need to End The Trend

 Every month over ten thousand suntanning-related searches are made in Australia.

 Online searches such as ‘how to tan’, ‘tanning oil’, ‘how long does it take to tan?’ and even, 'does sunscreen stop tanning?' indicate the persistence of unhealthy attitudes to suntanning.
-While most of us are aware of the dangers of the sun, these trending searches and pro-tanning hashtags, suggest that the short-term aesthetics of having a suntan still take priority over healthy skin.
-The truth is that exposure to UV radiation accounts for 80% of premature ageing.
+While most of us are aware of the dangers of the sun, these trending searches and pro-tanning hashtags, suggest the short-term aesthetics of having a suntan still take priority over healthy skin.
+The truth is exposure to UV radiation accounts for 80% of premature ageing.

 But times are changing…